platelminto/tweet-notifier/README.md

 ### `auth.json`

 - `twitter.bearer`: A Twitter API application bearer token.
-You receieve one once you create an app.
+You receive one once you create an app.
 You will easily fit within the free tier's limits.
 - `pushover.app_token`: A Pushover API application token.
 You also get one of these once you create a Pushover app, and can view it when logged in [here](https://pushover.net/).
-Free 30-day trial, then requires a one-time $5 payment.
 - `pushover.user_key`: Your Pushover user (or group) token.

 ### `config.json`